Skip to content

 LogTape provides built-in support for structured logging, allowing you to include additional context and metadata with your log messages.

-You can pass an object as the second argument to any log method.
+You can log structured data by passing an object as the first argument to any log method.
 The properties of this object will be included as structured data in the log record:

 typescript